open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be re-sent the _getManifests_ event with the same accompanying utterances and context.
 This allows an agent to recommend that the client uses another discovery agent to find a solution.
 An agent should not recommend itself in the _discoveryManifests_.
 This could lead to infinite regress.

-Note that there is no requirement in the Open Floor framework for an assistant to be exclusively either a discovery agent or a servicing agent.
+Note that there is no requirement in the Open-Floor framework for an assistant to be exclusively either a discovery agent or a servicing agent.
 They can be both and the requesting assistant should be prepared to support both use case 1 or 2 - i.e. prepared for an agent to recommend itself for a task or recommend another agent for a task.
 There is also nothing to stop an agent recommending servicing agents and discovery agents in its response or recommending the same agent as both a discovery agent and a servicing agent simultaneously.

 The recommending agent is free to use any mechanism it wants to generate the _score_.